 The Legend of Zelda: The Minish Cap (GBA) – 2004

-After shrinking down in size, Link is able to explore a tiny world hidden within the Hyrule kingdom.
+After shrinking down in size, Link can explore a tiny world hidden within the Hyrule kingdom.
 This mechanic is exclusive to The Minish Cap and has not been incorporated in any later entries.

 The Legend of Zelda: Twilight Princess (GC, Wii) – 2006